Admission Information for the BFA in Dramatic Arts

 awards and honors.

-A Materials Cover Sheet (PDF) must accompany all materials submitted by mail, including the printed application forms and materials sent separately in support of an online application.
+An Application Materials Cover Sheet (PDF) must accompany all materials submitted by mail, including the printed application forms and materials sent separately to support an online application.
 Please print out the cover sheet, follow the instructions, and include it with any documents mailed in.

-- Log on to the New School for Drama SlideRoom portal.
-There is a small charge for SlideRoom.
+- Log on to the New School for Drama Acceptd portal.
+There is a small charge for Acceptd.

-- Complete and submit your materials through SlideRoom.
+- Complete and submit your materials through Acceptd.

-- Enter the SlideRoom confirmation code on your New School for Drama
+- Enter the Acceptd confirmation code on your New School for Drama

 BFA online application.
 Doing so will complete and submit the online